RomchikL/homeassistant/README.md

 # This is my Home Assistant server

-The configuration is based on the ideas of [kvazis](https://github.com/kvazis), especcially on [newHA project](https://github.com/kvazis/newHA).
+The configuration is based on the ideas of [Alex Kvazis](https://github.com/kvazis), especcially on [newHA project](https://github.com/kvazis/newHA).